-Under Article 49 of Directive 2001/83/EC, the relevant practical experience must be gained in a facility that holds a full manufacturer's authorisation.
+The relevant practical experience must be gained in a facility that holds a full manufacturer's authorisation.
 As most API (bulk drug) and R & D do not usually require a manufacturer's authorisation, they cannot be used as areas of relevant experience to satisfy the practical experience requirements.
 Some APIs do require a manufacturer's authorisation, and appropriate experience is acceptable.
 Experience in an establishment which has only a Specials Licence does not contribute to the experience requirement.